-Following is a reasonable estimate, prepared under applicable SEC rules, of the ratio of the annual total compensation of our CEO to the median of the annual total compensation of our other staff members, calculated in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. The Company determined our median employee based on total direct compensation paid to all of our staff members worldwide recorded in our global human resources systems as of December 31, 2019.
-Total direct compensation included base salary (wages recorded in our payroll records as of December 31, 2019), annual cash incentive awards earned for the period (and target sales incentive awards for our sales force), and the annual grant value of LTI equity awards during 2019.
-Earnings of our staff members outside of the U.S. were converted to U.S. dollars using the currency exchange rate as of December 31, 2019.
+Following is a reasonable estimate, prepared under applicable SEC rules, of the ratio of the annual total compensation of our CEO to the median of the annual total compensation of our other staff members, calculated in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. The Company determined our median employee based on total direct compensation paid to all of our staff members worldwide and recorded in our global human resources systems as of December 31, 2020.
+Total direct compensation included base salary, annual cash incentive awards earned for the period (and target sales incentive awards for our sales force), and the annual grant value of LTI equity awards during 2020.
+Earnings of our staff members outside of the U.S. were converted to U.S. dollars using currency exchange rates as of December 31, 2020.
 No cost-of-living adjustments were made.
-We then determined the annual total compensation of our median employee for 2019 which was \$130,904.
-As disclosed in the "Summary Compensation Table" appearing on page 66, our CEO's annual total compensation for 2019 was \$19,612,793.
-Based on the foregoing, the ratio of the annual total compensation of our CEO to that of the median staff member was 150 to 1.
-For information on the determination of executive compensation, please see "Compensation Committee Processes and Procedures for Considering and Determining Executive Compensation in 2019" above and our Compensation Discussion and Analysis beginning on page 38.
+We then determined the annual total compensation of our median employee for 2020 which was \$132,520.
+As disclosed in the "Summary Compensation Table" appearing on page 72, our CEO's annual total compensation for 2020 was \$20,131,408.
+Based on the foregoing, the ratio of the annual total compensation of our CEO to that of the median staff member was 152 to 1.
+For information on the determination of executive compensation, please see "Compensation Committee Processes and Procedures for Considering and Determining Executive Compensation in 2020" above and our Compensation Discussion and Analysis beginning on page 41.